The Ethics of Prostitution

 If we accept that such coercion is morally acceptable, which is a common view in capitalism, then freely chosen prostitution would be morally acceptable on these grounds.
 This is, of course, what one would expect from capitalism.

-The second main moral concern about prostitution is that it is exploitive.
-As presented stereotypically in movies, prostitutes typically work for a pimp or a madam who takes a sizable cut of their income.
-This is exploitive because the prostitute is doing the hard work while the pimp/madam is taking an unfair share of the proceeds.
+The second main moral concern about prostitution is that it is exploitative.
+As presented stereo typically in movies, prostitutes typically work for a pimp or a madam who takes a sizable cut of their income.
+This is exploitative because the prostitute is doing the hard work while the pimp/madam is taking an unfair share of the proceeds.

 It can be replied that such exploitation is acceptable when it is withing a certain degree.
 So, for example, the exploitation of the prostitutes by their pimps is exploitive because he takes far too much.
 The exploitation of the workers by Burger King is acceptable, because they do not exploit their workers as badly (and rarely, if ever, pimp slap them).

 Now, if a degree of exploitation is acceptable, then prostitution that involves exploitation in this range would be acceptable.
 For example, working for a generous pimp or madam would be a morally acceptable job, on par with working for Starbucks.
 Once again, capitalism and prostitution can be bedfellows (and so often are).

 Of course, if all exploitation is wrong, then almost all jobs would be immoral.
 This seems true-especially on Monday mornings.